What Does S925 Mean on Jewelry? S925 vs. 925

 S925 and 925 both refer to silver jewelry materials containing 92.5% silver and 7.5% other metals, usually copper.
 Adding copper to silver can improve its strength, durability, luster, and resistance to oxidation, allowing it to be set with various gemstones and made into middle and high-grade jewelry.
 S925 is the quality standard for identifying silver jewelry, where S stands for Sterling and 925 stands for the silver content.
 This stamp is often found on silver jewelry to identify its purity and authenticity.

 There are other stamps you may have seen, such as s990, which has a higher purity than s925.
-The s925 is called "standard silver" and the s990 is called "solid silver".
+S925 is commonly referred to as standard sterling silver, while S990 is higher-purity silver.
 Although s925 has a lower silver content, s925 is more durable and scratch-resistant.
 The finished jewelry has a better brilliance.

 What's the Difference between S925 And 925?